Twilight-Lab/Password-Generator/README.md

 Instant Copy: A one-click button allows you to quickly copy the generated password to your clipboard.

-Offline First: The entire application is in a single HTML file, ensuring it's always available and works offline.
+Offline First: The entire application is in a single HTML file, ensuring it's always available and works offline.</p>